 Much of Hertfordshire is underlain by sand and gravel resources.
 Allowing new building and other development in some areas could 'sterilise' the mineral deposits, either by making them inaccessible for extraction, or by introducing new activities such as housing into the area which would not be compatible with mineral extraction nearby.

 Adopted mineral consultation areas are identified on county and district and borough proposals maps in their Local Plans.

-The county council has a duty to produce an annual Local Aggregate Assessment (LAA) (PDF 1.45MB)Opening in a new window.
+We have a duty to produce an annual Local Aggregate Assessment (LAA) (PDF 2Mb)Opening in a new window.
 The purpose of this document is to monitor aggregate production and plan for a steady and adequate supply of aggregate in Hertfordshire (namely sand, gravel and clay within the county).